Positivity of divisors on blown-up projective spaces, I: -very ample divisors on

 \begin{definition}[\cite{bfs}] Let $X$ be a complex projective smooth variety.
 For an integer $l\ge0$, a line bundle $\mathcal{O}_X(D)$ on $X$ is said to be \textit{$l$-very ample}, if for any $0$-dimensional subscheme $Z\subset X$ of weight $h^0(Z,\mathcal{O}_Z)=l+1$, the restriction map $H^0(X,\mathcal{O}_X(D))\to H^0(Z, \mathcal{O}_X(D)|_Z)$ is surjective. \end{definition}

-We will now recall some of the results obtained in the study of positivity of blown-up spaces or surfaces.
+We will now recall some of the results obtained in the study of positivity of blown-up surfaces and higher dimensional projective spaces.
 Di Rocco \cite{dirocco} classified $l$-very ample line bundles on del Pezzo surfaces, namely for $\PP^2$ blown-up at $s\le 8$ points in general position.
 For general surfaces, very ample divisors on rational surfaces were considered by Harbourne \cite{Ha}.
-De Volder and Laface \cite{DeLa1} classified $l$-very ample divisors, for $l=0,1$, on the blow-up of $\PP^3$ at $s$ arbitrary general points.
+De Volder and Laface \cite{DeLa1} classified $l$-very ample divisors, for $l=0,1$, on the blow-up of $\PP^3$ at $s$ points lying on a certain quartic curve.
 Ampleness and very ampleness properties of divisors on blow-ups at points of higher dimensional projective spaces in the case of points of multiplicity one were studied by Angelini \cite{angelini}, Ballico \cite{ba} and Coppens \cite{coppens2}.

 Positivity properties for blown-up $\PP^{n}$ in general points were considered by Castravet and Laface.
 In particular, for small number of points in general position, $s\leq 2n$, the semi-ample and nef cones, that we describe in this paper in Corollary \ref{nef cone}, were obtained via a different technique (private communication).